abonello/project-1/README.md

 The portfolio allows the user to listen to some examples of my music from soundcloud and youtube.

-The contact form - through email.js  allows the user to get in touch with me enabling all the tasks which depend on this, asking for scores, performance / conducting opportunities, composition / sound design / arrangement / collaboration propositions, questions about tuition.
+The contact form - through email.js,  allows the user to get in touch with me, enabling all the tasks which depend on this, asking for scores, performance / conducting opportunities, composition / sound design / arrangement / collaboration propositions, questions about tuition.
 A modal will appear to confirm to the user that the message has been sent.
-Since I am actually using this project, I did make the contact form functional.
+Please note: Since I am actually using this project on my site, I did make the contact form functional.

 ### Features Left to Implement